 We checked into the cozy, chic Corte Altavilla Hotel, centrally located to all main attractions and set in an 11th entry stone-built complex.
 Our bags were already delivered to our rooms, this forms part of the tour service.
 The narrow-cobbled streets are worth exploring and helped build a nice appetite for dinner at Vita Pugliese, another highly recommended restaurant offering local produce and at a fair price.

-Day 3 delivered the third longest itinerary, approximately 45k in sunny 18c spring conditions, perfect for another ride through beautifully scenic country lanes lined with weathered stone walls to the 18th century picturesque town of Alberobello.
+Day 3 delivered the third longest itinerary, approximately 45km in glorious 18c spring conditions, perfect for another ride through beautifully scenic country lanes lined with weathered stone walls to the 18th century picturesque town of Alberobello.
 This unusual destination has been made a UNESCO World Heritage site for its unusual districts of Trulli, the characteristic white-washed conical-roofed houses which can be found dotted all over nearby countryside.

 It’s within these Trulli that we stayed at the charismatic Trullidea hotel, offering guests a ‘truly’ authentic experience like no other.
 It’s worth mentioning that due to the UNESCO status, you will find a lot more tourists here than anywhere else on the tour itinerary.